 The four closing dates for applications are:

 So if, for instance, you had an idea in mind for an April autumn picnic in a local park, you would need to apply by 28 February.
-The sub-committee will meet soon after that date and you would be advised soon afterwards if your application has been approved.
+The advisory committee will meet soon after that date and let you know promptly if your application has been approved.

-NOTE the scheme does not supply money upfront but reimburses applicants for event-related expenditure.
-Applicants keep receipts and submit them to the Hobsonville Point Community Grants Fund committee (HPCGF@gmail.com) for reimbursement after the event.
-Payment is channeled through the Auckland Foundation, which is administering this fund on behalf of HPRS.
+NOTE Applicants will also need to submit quotes and supporting documentation (for a forward date) to the Hobsonville Point Community Grants Fund committee ([email protected]).
+Payment is channelled through the Auckland Foundation, which is administering this fund on behalf of HPRS.

-The Auckland Foundation is a member of the Community Foundations of New Zealand (CFNZ) and are one of 17 community foundations in New Zealand.
-For more information go to https://www.aucklandfoundation.org.nz
+Auckland Foundation is one of 17 community foundations across New Zealand.
+For more information visit www.aucklandfoundation.org.nz